JonathanDLTran/Lambda-Calculus-Interpreter/cps.md

 In application, we first evaluate e0 to a function f, then evaluate e1 to an argument v, and then substitute e1 in e0.
 After all that, we would apply k.
 This is literally what the translation says.

+### An Interesting Problem Involving CPS

+Can you use fold left to implement fold right?

 ### Translating a subset of Scheme to CPS